-This fishing town is the holiday destination for local Thais (and royalty) who love the 8 km stretch of impossibly white sand.
+This fishing town is the holiday destination for local Thais (and royalty) who love the 8 km stretch of sand.
 There are several beach front resorts to choose from, a busy fascinating food and produce market, shopping and restaurants.

 Stay at one of the posh resorts on this beach (Chedi or Amanpur) and you get exclusive access to this stretch of paradise.
 But as beaches in Thailand are not legally private, if you really want to play on this tiny 250-wide beach, there is a steep path that is virtually hidden next to Surin Beach.
-Good luck!

 Nai Harn Beach, Phuket

 It has great swimming from November to April (strong undertows can occur between May and December).
 Snorkellers and divers head just south to the sandy cove of Ya Nui.

 Kamala Beach, Phuket

 It’s really off the map for most tourists but those who like peace and quiet will love this.
 Get a beach massage, have swim, drink at one of the bars and eat at local restaurants.

 Freedom Beach, Phuket

 Considered to be the most beautiful beach on Phuket, take a long tail boat 15 minutes from Patong to quiet Freedom Beach and step ashore onto the soft white sand in this private bay.

 Lamai Beach, Samui

-Quieter than it’s bigger neighbour Chaweng, but still with plenty to offer in terms of places to stay, eat and shop.
+It is quieter than it’s bigger neighbour Chaweng, but still with plenty to offer in terms of places to stay, eat and shop.